Home/Blog/Learn to Code/Introducing Dart 2 language features

 • OS Variables/Platform Class

-To get started with these intermediate Dart 2 concepts, check out Educative’s course Developing Web Applications with Dart.
+To start with these intermediate Dart 2 concepts, check out Educative’s Developing Web Applications with Dart course.
 You will dive deep into Dart 2 language features with hands-on code.
 Gain confidence using everything from extensions to callable classes and beyond.
-By the end, you’ll be able use this language in your own Flutter projects.
+By the end, you’ll be able to use this language in your own Flutter projects.

 Happy learning!